RazrFalcon/resvg-test-suite/README.md

 - `svg/` - SVG images.
 Actual tests
 - `png/` - PNG images with expected rendering results
 - `images/` - images that will be referenced by SVG files
+- `fonts/` - fonts used by SVG files
 - `site/` - sources for github pages
 - `tools/` - various testing tools
 - `check.py` - pre-commit hook